-Spotlight On: When A Spouse Dies Shortly After The Other Spouse
+When a Spouse Dies Shortly After the Other Spouse

 Death of a Spouse

 For many couples, talking or thinking about death is very difficult, no matter if they have been married six months or six decades.
 Death is the proverbial elephant in the room, because even though we deal with it every time we bury our friends and family members, sometimes we don't want to talk about it with our spouse, as if doing so might make it happen sooner.

 When a spouse is ill or if their mortality is in some way threatened, it is only natural to be concerned about the one who is left behind.